kanisterio/kanister/docs/architecture.rst

 -----------------------

 A Kopia Repository Server allows Kopia clients to proxy access to the backend storage location through it.
-At any time, a repository server can only connect to a single repository.
+At any given time, a repository server can only connect to a single repository.
 Due to this limitation, a separate instance of the server will be used for each repository.

-In Kanister, the server will comprise of a Kubernetes pod and service.
+In Kanister, the server comprises of Kubernetes pod and service.
 The pod runs the Kopia repository server process that will be used by Kopia clients to perform backup and restore operations.
-Kopia clients would only need a username/password and service name to connect to server without the need to know the backend storage location.
-This approach provides enhanced security since only authorized users will be allowed to access the Kopia repository server.
-These authorized users need to be added to the server before starting the server.
+Kopia clients only need a username/password and service name to connect to the server, without needing/requiring to know the backend storage location.
+This approach enhances security since only authorized users can access the Kopia repository server.
+These authorized users must be added to the server before starting the server.

 Kopia Repository
 ----------------